The ‘LEARNS’ bill and its impact on students with disabilities

 LITTLE ROCK, Ark.
-(KNWA/KFTA) — The Arkansas ‘LEARNS‘ bill will make changes to the state’s education system, including for students with disabilities.
+(KNWA/KFTA) — The Arkansas ‘LEARNS‘ bill will make changes to the state’s education system, impacting students with disabilities.

 Executive Director of Disability Rights Arkansas Tom Masseau said a lot of components in the bill like school choice won’t work for students with disabilities.